trainline/environment-manager/docs/setup/active-directory.md

     - This should be called “EM Admins” (can be changed later)
     - Add yourself and any other users who should have full admin permissions to this group

 Other AD groups can be created and assigned specific permissions within EM later through the Configuration section of the website.
-See [Link: EM PERMISSIONS GUIDE].
+See [User Permissions](/environment-manager/docs/user-guide/permissions).

 [Next (Consul) >](/environment-manager/docs/setup/consul)